nap2000/docs/notifications.rst

 *  Attach.
 Attach a PDF of the record or a link to a Webform containing the data.
 *  Email.
 One or more comma separated email addresses
 *  A question that contains the email address.
 (If the trigger is a submission of a completed survey)
+*  A checkbox to send an email to a user assigned to a case
 *  Subject.
 The subject of the email.
 *  Content.
 The body content of the email.